joppuyo/WordPress-Simple-History/_posts/2014-09-06-progress-status-11-loggers-available.md

 title: Progress status&#58; 11 loggers available
 ---

-The development of version2 is moving forward.
+The development of version 2 is moving forward.
 This week I started to get widget logging going.
 That means I'm up to 11 loggers, logging events for the following things in WordPress:

 * _Plugins_
 installs, updates, activations, deactivations, deletions